 Here’s one criteria you may use to determine whether you’re more suited to studying medical billing classes online with the Allen School, or taking medical assisting training on one of their NYC area campuses.
 Two words for you: Subway & Acrobats!

 If you live in the NY Metro area and you ride the subway, you’re no doubt acquainted with the amateur acrobats who sometimes come through the cars making impromptu performances of physical prowess, using the handrails and poles as gymnastic equipment.
-Recently, NYPD has begun enforcing the rules prohibiting these performers from twirling, flying and catapulting themselves around the cars, apparently endangering other riders.
+Recently, NYPD has begun enforcing the rules prohibiting these performers from twirling, flying, and catapulting themselves around the cars, apparently endangering other riders.
 This prohibition on acrobatics though, will not stem the flow of other “street talent” using the subway platforms as their stage.
-From magicians to musicians, poets to rappers and every other kind of artists, you’re still bound to be treated to a show on steel wheels while you’re bound for work or school.
+From magicians to musicians, poets to rappers, and every other kind of artist, you’re still bound to be treated to a show on steel wheels while you’re bound for work or school.